alonshrestha/alon.com.np/content/blogs/what-is-web-hosting.md

 It is similar to uploading a video on YouTube or creating a post on social media.

-**But how is a website uploaded on the internet?**
+**But how are websites put on the interent?**

-Websites are uploaded on the servers.
+They are uploaded to the servers.

 ![Uploading website on a server](/images/posts/what-is-webhosting/2.gif)

 A server is a powerful computer that stays connected to the internet constantly.
-Its major job is to fulfill user requests, such as ours.
+Its major job is to fulfill user requests, such as when you visit a website in your browser.

+It's the server that sends the website and its data to your browser.

 Every website you visit is hosted on a server.